RobertShengs/Interactive-Prototype/FINAL/README.md

     print(ujson.dumps(data) + "\n")  # Send signal to ProtoPie
 ```

-**Mechanism Summary**
-The "b" drowning signal is triggered under the following three conditions:
-- Heart rate drops below 50 BPM (heart_rate < heart_rate_threshold).
-- The device remains stationary for more than 10 seconds (acceleration below the threshold and stationary time exceeding stationary_time_limit).
-- The user manually presses the button (BtnA.wasPressed()).

-**When any of these conditions are met, the code will:**
-- Send the "b" signal to ProtoPie.
-- Turn on the red LED light.
-- Update the UI to reflect the drowning state.

 4. **Key Features**
 - **Alarm Trigger:**
 Triggers alarm ("b") if heart rate is below the threshold or if the device remains stationary beyond a specified duration.